kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-11-documentation-deploy/70-documentation-with-postman-docgen.md

 ```Refused to execute inline script because it violates the following Content Security Policy directive: "script-src 'self'".
 Either the 'unsafe-inline' keyword, a hash ('sha256-ZomnyosL2bmZ79LmErHEhL+1fVaBj9NngvpOK/l4qio='), or a nonce ('nonce-...') is required to enable inline execution.
 ```

-* The error does not allows me to open the accordeon for each of the requests
+* The error does not allows me to open the accordion for each of the requests

 ## Solution
 `server.js`